 Allowing Time for Independent Exploration

 The videos below show an older learner who is ambulatory.
 He enjoys opening and closing different types of doors, and also loves to swim.
 In a number of the videos, you will see him exploring different types of doors: metal and wooden gates, a refrigerator door and a car door.
 He is learning an enormous amount through his exploration.
-Concepts such as open and close, in front/in back of, up/down, heavy/light are some of the comparisons he is able to make through his expermentation.
+Concepts such as open and close, in front/in back of, up/down, heavy/light are some of the comparisons he is able to make through his experimentation.
 These are foundational cognitive concepts, which form the basis for spatial awareness (a critical component of orientation and mobility), mathematics, and science.
-In addition, he is developing communication skills, saying "open" and "close" and by requesting certain items in the refrigerator.
+In addition, he is developing communication skills, saying “open” and “close” and by requesting certain items in the refrigerator.
 These skills also promote independence and the development of functional skills in the natural context.

 Functional Activities